Sheep-y/MarsHorizonMods/Informed/Readme.md

 # Compatibility #

-The mod is developed and tested on Mars Horizon version 1.4.1, GOG.com, but should be otherwise compatible with Steam and Epic (Windows only).
+The mod is developed and tested on Mars Horizon version 1.4.1, GOG.com, but should be compatible with Steam and Epic on Windows/Wine/Proton.
 All game languages are supported.

 This mod does not change save games or game files.